 Adult Legion tales were always questionable to mainstream continuity because they depicted events in the Legion's future that never came to pass, or seemed unlikely to occur as Legion history unfolded.
 For example, adult stories predicted that Light Lass and Timber Wolf would marry, and that Quantum Queen would become a Legionnaire; and that the Legionnaires would all change their names to "Man" or "Woman."
-One Adult Legion prediction did come true: the death of Chemical King.
+Some Adult Legion prophesies did come true: the deaths of Ferro Lad and Chemical King.

 For these reasons, it's safe to assume that these events took place in a (pre-Crisis) parallel universe.
 Of these characters, Saturn Queen was one of a handful of survivors to slip through the first Crisis and collapse of the multiverse (like Superman and Power Girl from Earth-2, Dark Angel of Earth-7, Alexander Luthor and Ultraman of Earth-3 and Superboy of Earth-Prime).

 This page profiles unique members who were revealed during the various "Adult Legion" tales.
 Already-known Legionnaires who appeared as adult members included:

 - Lightning Man